 Two are part of the “dark dahlias” project (and are shown above).
 The loose flower style of Rip City is less formal than Karma Choc and not as spiky as cactus dahlia Nuit d’ Ete.
-It’s a favorite with England’s dahlia doyenne Sarah Raven, and I’m really looking forward to seeing this one.
+It’s a favorite with England’s dahlia doyenne Sarah Raven, and I’m really looking forward to seeing it in person.

 I’ll also be growing Tartan.
-It’s a burgundy-maroon bicolor like Contraste, but there’s more white on the petals and the flower has a more tousled look.
+It’s a burgundy-maroon bicolor like Contraste, but has more white on the petals and the flower has a more tousled look.
 The loose and informal flower style of Rip City and Tartan is a popular trend in the dahlia world.

 I tend to stay away from pastel flowers, but Sweet Surprise will be a good one for the wedding.
 It’s a perfect match for Colorful Investment.
 Nice for adding just a hint of color to the table arrangements.

-Another variety that’s new to us this spring is Noordwijks Glorie (also known as Glorie van Noordwijk).
-Like many of our other new dahlias, this variety isn’t new to market, just new to Longfield Gardens.
-In fact, it was introduced more than 50 years ago so is actually an heirloom.
+Another new variety for 2017 is Noordwijks Glorie (also known as Glorie van Noordwijk).
+Like many of our other new additions, this variety isn’t new to market, just new to Longfield Gardens.
+In fact, Noordwijks Glorie was introduced more than 50 years ago, so it’s considered an heirloom.

 This will be my third season growing this beautiful dahlia and I’m so happy it’s now available our website.
 Don’t think of this flower as yellow.
 It’s much more nuanced.
 Think peach, cantaloupe and butterscotch.

 Have you ordered your dahlias yet?
 Customer favorites are always in short supply, so don’t delay.
 Which varieties you are excited about growing this year?